aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xps-to-ott/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export XPS to OTT" h2="Render XPS to OTT within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XPS to OTT?</h2>

+XPS (XML Paper Specification) is a document format developed by Microsoft.
+It is used to store documents in a fixed layout format.
+OTT (OpenDocument Text Template) is an open standard for document templates.
+It is used to create documents with a consistent look and feel.
+Converting XPS to OTT allows users to create documents with a consistent look and feel, while still maintaining the original layout of the XPS document.

+<h2>How Aspose.Total Helps for XPS to OTT Conversion?</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert XPS to OTT in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert XPS file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to OTT.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables C++ developers to easily convert XPS to OTT in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert XPS file format to DOC.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to OTT.

+Aspose.PDF for C++ is a powerful PDF manipulation API that enables developers to create, edit, convert, and manipulate PDF documents.
+It provides a wide range of features such as document conversion, text extraction, image extraction, page manipulation, and more.
+Aspose.Words for C++ is a powerful Word document processing API that enables developers to create, edit, convert, and manipulate Word documents.
+It provides a wide range of features such as document conversion, text extraction, image extraction, page manipulation, and more.

+By using Aspose.Total for C++, developers can easily convert XPS to OTT in two simple steps.
+This makes it easier for developers to create documents with a consistent look and feel, while still maintaining the original layout of the XPS document.
+Aspose.Total for C++ also provides a wide range of features that make it easier for developers to create, edit, convert, and manipulate documents.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}